arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 char password[] = "SECRET_PASS"; // Your network password (use for WPA, or use as key for WEP)
 ```

 Replace `SECRET_SSID` with the name of your Wi-Fi® network and `SECRET_PASS` with the password of it and save the project.
-The example code is as follows:
+The example sketch is as follows:

 ```arduino
 /*